-Everyone understands what prospecting is, but not everyone understands how to measure it or how it drives revenue.
+Everyone understands what prospecting is, but not everyone understands how to measure it or drive revenue.
 At its most effective, prospecting isn’t just going out to get new business from people you don’t know.
-The reality is that you should be spending more time communicating with your existing clients to encourage them buy more from you or to earn referrals from them.
+The reality is that you should spend more time communicating with your existing clients to encourage them to buy more from you or earn referrals from them.

 If I were to ask you what presenting involves, what would you say?
 Your answer would probably be something like, “I start by telling them about my product or service, point out why they should choose me and not someone else, and tell them how customers think my company is stellar in its niche.”
 And there is nothing wrong with that.
 But what I want you to remember is that presenting should also involve focusing on what is in it for them, the clients.
 What is their best outcome?
 We often ask our clients, “If you could have one win out of this call, what would it be?
 If you could walk away with one thing of value, what is it?”
 In other words, we help them focus on determining what would be a win for them.

 We train our virtual professionals to focus on this.
-In fact, one of our core values is having a servant heart.
+In fact, one of our core values is having a servant’s heart.
 We want to serve our clients and vendors we are in business with.
 Our perspective is that when you add value to people, it will be reciprocated.
-Focus your presentation on the end users, make sure they are your focus, and help them with their dreams and goals.
+So focus your presentation on the end users, make sure they are your focus, and help them with their dreams and goals.

 Persistent follow-up really matters, and this is something our virtual professionals excel at.
 If someone isn’t moving forward with your product, you need to find out why.
-The other day, my wife and I were talking about moving our girls into one of our second-story bedrooms.
+For example, the other day, my wife and I talked about moving our girls into one of our second-story bedrooms.
 I thought bunk beds might be a good solution for them, but my wife wasn’t sure that they would be big enough to handle that yet.

-This is massively important for our salespeople because we have instilled the notion in them that 90 percent of the time, there is no way to know why someone isn’t buying unless you ask.
+This is massively important for our salespeople because we have instilled the notion that 90 percent of the time, there is no way to know why someone isn’t buying unless you ask.